-The basic anatomy of a swale consists of a ditch on a slope lined along with a mound on the downward side – called a berm – to keep the water in.
+A swale in gardening is a ditch used to harvest and distribute rainwater along a horizontal plane.
+The basic anatomy of a swale consists of a shallow channel on a slight slope lined along with a mound on the downward side – called a berm – to keep the water in.
 Both sides of the swale must be covered in plant life to prevent soil erosion.

 How can a swale help your garden?